spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuide.md

 sudo loki-launcher check-systemd
 ```

+> This next command is optional, try it if you run into issues.

 Fix permissions for Lokinet if you aren't running as root,
 `<USER>` should be replaced with the username your Service Node runs under - if you followed this guide it will be snode: